dvidelabs/flatcc/doc/binary-format.md

 objects will be the same for both FlatBuffers and StreamBuffers.

-StreamBuffers treat `uoffset_t` the same as `soffset_t` when the special limitation that `uoffset_t` is always negative when viewed as 2s complement values.
+StreamBuffers treat `uoffset_t` the same as `soffset_t` when the special limitation that `uoffset_t` is always negative when viewed as two's complement values.

 The implication is that everthing a table or vector references must be